-The Committee also decides on salary and other terms of employment for the CEO.
+The committee decides on salary and other terms of employment for the CEO.
 The Committee consisted of the Chairman of the Board Carl-Johan Hagman and Board member Helena Levander during the year.
-The Committee met on two occasions in 2014.
+The Committee met on two occasions in 2016.